 After Elon Musk announced Tesla’s development of a new humanoid robot, we were left wondering whether the car company would be able to somehow deliver something magical.
 We found out this year that the answer is a resounding “Not really.”
 There was nothing wrong with Tesla Bot, but it was immediately obvious that Tesla had not managed to do anything groundbreaking with it, either.
 While there is certainly potential for the future, at this point it’s just another humanoid robot with a long and difficult development path ahead of it.

-Getting autonomous vehicles to drive themselves is not easy, but the fact that they work even as well as they do is arguably due to the influence of DARPA’s 2005 Grand Challenge.
-That’s why it’s so exciting to hear about DARPA’s newest autonomous vehicle challenge, aimed at putting fully autonomous vehicles out into the wilderness to fend for themselves completely off-road.
+Getting autonomous vehicles to drive themselves is not easy, but the fact that they work as well as they do is arguably due to the influence of the Defense Advanced Research Projects Agency’s 2005 Grand Challenge.
+That’s why it’s so exciting to hear about DARPA’s newest autonomous-vehicle challenge, aimed at putting fully autonomous vehicles out into the wilderness to fend for themselves completely off-road.

 Boston Dynamics is arguably best known for developing amazing robots with questionable practicality.
 As the company seeks to change that by exploring commercial applications for its existing platforms, founder Marc Raibert has decided to keep focusing on basic research by starting a completely new institute with the backing of Hyundai.

 The Open Source Robotics Foundation (OSRF) spun out of Willow Garage 10 years ago.
 This year’s acquisition of most of the Open Robotics team by Alphabet’s Intrinsic represents a milestone for the Robotics Operating System (ROS).
 The fact that it’s even possible for Open Robotics to move on like this is a testament to just how robust the ROS community is.
 The Open Robotics folks will still be contributing to ROS, with a much smaller OSRF supporting the community directly.
 But it’s hard to say goodbye to what OSRF used to be.